 - Legal obstacles to pricing fuels used in international aviation arise from both multilateral and bilateral agreements.
 The 1944 Chicago Convention prohibits taxing fuel that arrives in aircraft tanks, and subsequent ICAO resolutions have established a reciprocal exemption for fuels taken up for international flights.
 Additionally, approximately 4,000 Bilateral Air Service Agreements (BSAs) typically include similar exemptions.
 (IMF & World Bank, 2011) - Changing the Chicago Convention requires two-thirds majority approval from its member states, while amending BSAs can often be simpler, needing only mutual consent where allowed.
-(IMF & World Bank, 2011) - · While Germany could technically tax kerosene for domestic flights, it has opted not to do so in order to safeguard the competitiveness of European airlines compared to non-EU carriers (Klimaschultz Portal, n.d.-a, n.d.-b). - · Germany could explore options for implementing measures at the international level by fully participating in the Global Solidarity Levies task force, which seeks to cultivate political support for progressive climate levies and economic instruments that align with the commitments of the Paris Agreement.
+(IMF & World Bank, 2011) - While Germany could technically tax kerosene for domestic flights, it has opted not to do so in order to safeguard the competitiveness of European airlines compared to non-EU carriers (Klimaschultz Portal, n.d.-a, n.d.-b). - Germany could explore options for implementing measures at the international level by fully participating in the Global Solidarity Levies task force, which seeks to cultivate political support for progressive climate levies and economic instruments that align with the commitments of the Paris Agreement.
 The task force could help gather the political capital needed for amending the Chicago Convention or, at the very least, the BSAs.
-More

-- broadly, it can assist in developing creative approaches to effectively tax international aviation. - At the EU level, Germany can advocate for the adoption of the EU ETD revision, currently in tripartite negotiations between the European Parliament, Council, and Commission.
-This revision includes provisions for taxing fossil fuels used for intra-EU transport while temporarily exempting Sustainable Aviation Fuels (SAFs) (European Commission, 2021; European Parliament, 2024).
+More broadly, it can assist in developing creative approaches to effectively tax international aviation. - At the EU-level, Germany can advocate for the adoption of the EU ETD revision (currently under negotiation within the EU Parliament), which includes provisions for taxing fossil fuels used for intra-EU transport while temporarily exempting Sustainable Aviation Fuels (SAFs) (European Commission, 2021; European Parliament, 2024).